giovixo/MATLAB4Calliste/README.md

 ### How to run ###

 * Open the MATLAB gui on your pc
-* To set som file path, edit PAR.m file
+* To set some file path, edit PAR.m file
 * Also edit mc.m file, if required
 * Run mc.m